 Waliya Lari is a news executive producer at WRAL News and is based in Raleigh, North Carolina.
 Lari has spent many years working to build bridges between Muslim communities and local newsrooms.

-Lari will be the co-director who oversees the Partnerships Committee, responsible for building relationships and partnerships with other groups and individuals who share the same mission as MATF and finding ways to collaborate on projects and initiatives.
+Lari will be the co-director who oversees the Collaborations Committee*, responsible for building relationships and partnerships with other groups and individuals who share the same mission as MATF and finding ways to collaborate on projects and initiatives.

 Yousuf Fahimuddin is a journalist and user researcher based in San Jose, California.
 Fahimuddin has been a member of MATF since its creation as a member of the Sources Committee, and integral to the development of the Diverse Muslim Sources database.